 It sounds so obvious but being vigilant about these two things makes you a safer driver.
 These steps are the best way that you can ensure your own safety when you are driving your motor vehicle.

 Try to avoid falling into your comfort zone even when you’re approaching your house or if you’re just around the corner from home.
 Although you know the street like the back of your hand, car accidents often occur as a result of unpredictable events, like another driver, a crossing animal or mechanical failure.
 Letting your guard down decreases your responsiveness behind the wheel.

 Unsurprisingly, more car accidents occur when there are more cars on the road.
 Drivers are more vulnerable to a car accident in the morning and late afternoon or evening, going to and from work.
-In 2014, 16% of all fatal road accidents occurred between 3:00pm and 6:00pm, while 31% of all fatal road accidents occurred between 6:00pm and midnight.
+Rush hour traffic combined with tight, busy roads close to the city can combine to create a potentially dangerous road situation.

 Understanding where and when accidents occur can help you stay alert and safe behind the wheel.